AngryGrizzlyBear/essentials-1/ubuntu/README.md

 To fix this problem change `splash` to `nosplash` in your GRUB config and run `sudo update-grub` to lock in the changes.

+An additional script `fixplymouth.sh` was included here for archiving purposes.
+This script did not work for me, but it may work for your install.
+If you want to keep the splash script, try running `fixplymouth.sh` first.

+## Laptop Setup Information

 ![desktop screenshot](../current-desktop.png?raw=true "Current Desktop")